proximax-storage/xpx-chain-devportal-docs/docs/extensions/overview.md

 title: Extension Overview
 sidebar_label: Overview
 ---
-Sirius-Chain comes with a predefined set of built-in features and there's a great deal of integration that can be done with it.
+Sirius Chain comes with a predefined set of built-in features and there's a great deal of integration that can be done with it.

 **Extension** |	**Reference**
 -------------|-----------------